 - 2. Pay the DMV a cash sum of $35,000;

 - 3. Prove you are self insured with the DMV; usually this involves owners of vehicle fleets that have at least 25 vehicles in business use;

 The motorist on the primary street has a duty to use caution in locations where there are non-primary traffic locations.
-This driver has a lesser duty, than the motorist on the non-primary roadway and the primary roadway motorist can assume that vehicles entering the main roadway from a private driveway or side road will not impede their right-of-way.
+This driver has a lesser duty than the motorist on the non-primary roadway.
+The primary roadway motorist can assume that vehicles entering the main roadway from a private driveway or side road will not impede their right-of-way.
 The driver on the primary roadway that does see a vehicle in their path or pulling into their path must legally slow their vehicle.

 When a driver is passing another vehicle on the road, the driver has a duty to ensure that prior to attempting to pass the vehicle the path must be clear and the driver should be completely certain they have looked at all angles of traffic for it to be safe to pass safely.